|

 replace the crappy stock one in the dash, and ordered

 a stereo system.
 Speaker in the front is a direct replacement made by Custom AutoSound.
 It consists of two 50W coaxial speakers riveted into a frame that is the same form factor as the original mono speaker.
 The cloth covered speakers feature large cobalt ferrite magnets, high-performance tweeters and foam bases.
 High frequency response.
-I originally saw this at J. C. Whitney but found it for $17 cheaper at Mac's (the place I buy parts for the 1950 Ford F-2).
-I saved the speaker boxes and Jensen Tri-Axial speakers from my old 1975 Starfire and we will try using those if they are not too beat up.
+I originally saw this at J. C. Whitney but found it for $17 cheaper at Mac's.
+I saved the speaker boxes that I had made at the cabinet shop I worked at in 1979 which held Jensen Tri-Axial speakers from my old 1975 Starfire.
+They still sounded good so we used them.
 This is the rest of the system purchased from Crutchfield.

 Sales and Marketing Literature: